-Requiren Requirements for accepted development General requirements Built forn n outcomes for all development RAD1 Site cover does not exceed 10%, except in the Sport and recreation precinct where site cover does not exceed 40% RAD2 Building and structures are set back 10m from all boundaries.
+Requiren Requirements for accepted development General requirements Note -These provisions do not apply where development on Council owned or controlled land and is in accordance with a Council Master Plan approved under Council policy.
+Built form n outcomes for all development RAD1 Site cover does not exceed 10%, except in the Sport and recreation precinct where site cover does not exceed 40% RAD2 Building and structures are set back 10m from all boundaries.
 RAD3 Building height does not exceed the maximum height identified on Overlay map - Building heights.
-Building Building on sloping land between 10% and 15%

-Building and site design on slopes between 10% and 15%:

-- a. use split-level, multiple-slab, pier or pole construction; - b. avoid single-plane slabs and benching; and - C. ensure the height of any cut or fill, whether retained or not, does not exceed 900mm.
+Building on sloping land between 10% and 15% RAD4 Building and site design on slopes between 10% and 15%: a. use split-level, multiple-slab, pier or pole construction; b. avoid single-plane slabs and benching; and c. ensure the height of any cut or fill, whether retained or not, does not exceed 900mm.
 Note - This provision does not apply to outbuildings or where a development footprint exists for a lot.

-Lighting

-Artificial lighting on-site is directed and shielded in such a manner as not to exceed the recommended maximum values of light technical parameters for the control of obtrusive light given in Table 2.1 of Australian Standard AS 4282 (1997) Control of Obtrusive Effects of Outdoor Lighting.

-Note - "Curfewed hours" are taken to be those hours between 10pm and 7am on the following day
+Lighting RAD5 AD5 Artificial lighting on-site is directed and shielded in such a manner as not to exceed the recommended maximum values of light technical parameters for the control of obtrusive light given in Table 2.1 of Australian Standard AS 4282 (1997) Control of Obtrusive Effects of Outdoor Lighting.
+Note - "Curfewed hours" are taken to be those hours between 10pm and 7am on the following day Waste RAD6 Bins and bin storage areas are provided, designed and managed in accordance with Planning scheme policy - Waste.

-Waste

-Bins and bin storage areas are provided, designed and managed in accordance with Planning scheme policy - Waste.

-Landscaping and screening

-In the Sports and recreation precinct, a minimum area of 20% of the site is provided for landscaping.

-Outdoor storage areas are screened from adjoining sites and roads by either planting, wall(s), fence(s) or a combination to at least 1.8m in height along the length of the storage area.

-Car parking